KellyPared/dash_dashboard/README.md

 ## Dash Application Project
 This project is a Dash application developed using the Dash framework, which allows you to build interactive web applications with Python.
+The intention of this project was a learning one.
+The other part of this project is a [bootcamp group project located] (https://github.com/gamountainmama/data_dames)

 ## Project Structure
 The project structure is organized as follows: